zerollzeng/tiny-tensorrt/README.md

 [Custom Plugin Tutorial](https://github.com/zerollzeng/tiny-tensorrt/blob/master/docs/CustomPlugin.md) (En-Ch)

 # About License

-For the 3rd-party module and TensorRT, maybe you need to follow their license
+For the 3rd-party module and TensorRT, you need to follow their license

 For the part I wrote, you can do anything you want